Skip to main content

-As a child's biological parent, you have the right to make decisions about the care and custody of your child, provided your decisions do not endanger the child's health or safety.
+As a child's biological parent, you have the right to make decisions about the care and custody of your child.
 Sometimes the child's best interests include the difficult decision to place the child for adoption.
+Birth parents lose rights in adoption.

-You should never feel obligated to surrender your parental rights without first comprehending them.
-If you are thinking about putting your child up for adoption, it's important to understand the scope of your birth parent's rights, with the most extreme being the termination of parental rights.
+You should never feel obligated to surrender your parental rights without knowing how it will impact you.
+If you are thinking about putting your child up for adoption, it's important to understand the scope of your birth parent's rights.

 Termination of Parental Rights